GregGlickert/LUT/README.md

 ```
 python plot_results.py
 ```
+## If you don't have remote display or just want plots faster using the notebook results.ipynb shows the plot_results.py script faster.

 ## The file structure of the whole model will be
 | python file |use      |
 |----------- | ----------- |